 SENTINEL Services might automatically send anonymized and obfuscated data log files to us that contain detailed information on your usage of the Service (e.g. data log files containing history, where (i) such history cannot be attributed to any individual person; and (ii) any personal details that you provide us voluntarily (e.g. personal names, addresses, numbers, places, etc.) are obfuscated/deleted within an app before they are sent to us).
 The data logs from you shall be assigned an ID that cannot be traced back to your device and your device identification shall be immediately deleted from our system.
 Such data log files are used solely for the purpose of:

-We will use such statistical data that may be connected with your device ID only for our internal purposes of developing, delivering, improving, personalizing and tailoring our products, services, content, and understanding and analyzing trends in connection with the usage of the Application, and administering the Application and customer communications.
 SENTINEL also requires you to submit a user name and password of your choice for future access to your information.
-Your user name and password is to remain confidential and you should not share this information with anyone.
+Your user name and password are to remain confidential and you should not share this information with anyone.

 SENTINEL is the sole owner of the information collected.
 We are not in the business of selling or renting your personal information.
 We do not share your personal information with third parties for their direct marketing purposes, unless you have expressly agreed that we can do so.